Types of Cataracts and Their Surgeries – What You Should Know

 In recent years, cataract surgery techniques and technology have seen significant advancements, leading to improved outcomes and patient satisfaction.
 Some notable advancements include:

-Minimally invasive techniques, such as microincision cataract surgery (MICS) and small-incision cataract surgery (SICS), have gained popularity due to their smaller incisions and faster recovery times.
+• Minimally Invasive Cataract Surgery: Minimally Invasive Techniques, such as Microincision Cataract Surgery (MICS) and Small-Incision Cataract Surgery (SICS), have gained popularity due to their smaller incisions and faster recovery times.
 These techniques reduce induced astigmatism and promote quicker visual rehabilitation.
-Our MICS cataract surgery in Delhi is the most affordable and efficient.
+Our MICS cataract surgery is the most affordable and efficient.

 What cataract surgery is the safest for you?